ekalnow/price-tracker/VERCEL-DEPLOYMENT.md

 1. Create a file `api/cron.js` in your project
 2. Add your API call logic
 3. Configure the cron job in your Vercel dashboard

+## Important Notes About This Deployment

+### Synchronous Requests Only

+This deployment has been optimized to work with Python 3.12 on Vercel by:

+1. **Removing aiohttp dependency**: The `aiohttp` package has compatibility issues with Python 3.12, so it has been removed from the requirements.
+2. **Using synchronous requests only**: All HTTP requests are now handled synchronously using the `requests` library.
+3. **Simplified task processing**: The background task system has been simplified to work in a serverless environment.

+These changes ensure compatibility with Vercel's serverless environment while maintaining all the core functionality of the application.

 ## Database Considerations